neurogeriatricskiel/gamma_2024/README.md

 ## Running Jupyter notebooks
 - Navigate to the notebooks subfolder
 - Launch jupyter
-- Navigate to the appropriate notebook on your browser
+- Navigate to the gamma_ws3_python_programming on your browser

 ```
 cd notebooks